-Manik Chhabra is a co-founder of the Clinician Action Network and also serves as a Copello Fellow within the National Physician’s Alliance.
+Manik Chhabra is a co-founder of the Clinician Action Network and also served as a Copello Fellow within the National Physician’s Alliance in 2017.
 Manik originally grew up in Minnesota where he also went to medical school.
 He currently is a primary care physician in Philadelphia and is a health services researcher who studies the integration of substance use disorder treatment into primary care, and how health systems can address housing needs for their patients.

 Rachel Rosen DeGolia, MPA

 Rachel Rosen DeGolia is the Executive Director of the Universal Health Care Action Network (UHCAN), headquartered in Cleveland, Ohio.
-UHCAN supports and collaborates with a wide diversity of organizations and advocates organizing at the local, state and national levels around multiple approaches to achieve comprehensive health care for all.
-Rachel also serves as an Enrollment Navigator for the Affordable Care Act working with the Cuyahoga Health Access Partnership in the Cleveland metropolitan area.
+UHCAN supports and collaborates with a wide diversity of organizations and advocates organizing at the local, state and national levels around multiple approaches to achieve affordable, quality health care for all.
+Rachel also serves as the facilitator for NPA’s Physicians Roundtable initiative.
 Rachel has been fortunate to work in the nonprofit advocacy field throughout her career, previously in the civil liberties field.
 She was the Director of the Chicago Committee to Defend the Bill of Rights for 15 years, and served in various positions with the National Committee Against Repressive Legislation (formerly the National Committee to Abolish HUAC).
 Rachel received her Bachelor of Arts from the University of Chicago and a Masters in Public Administration with a concentration in Non-Profit Management from the Levin College of Urban Affairs at Cleveland State University.